 It is not possible for couples who do not have dependent children to claim maintenance no matter what their personal circumstances.

 The courts no longer (generally) deal with child maintenance.
 There are some exceptions to this rule.
-The parent who has day to day care of the children (or the parent who receives the Child Benefit) may apply to the Child Support Agency (now known as C-MEC) for child support.
-This is calculated as 15% of the other parent’s net income for one child, 20% for two children and 25% for three or more children.
-A reasonably precise means assessment can be undertaken online at www.csa.gov.uk.
+The parent who has day to day care of the children (or the parent who receives the Child Benefit) may apply to the Child Maintenance Service for child support.

 Under the provisions of the Inheritance (Provision for Family and Dependants) Act 1976 it is possible for members of the deceased’s family or his/her dependants to make a claim against his or her Estate if the deceased fails to make adequate provision for the surviving family member or dependent.
 Such claims must be lodged with the Court within six months of the Grant of Probate.